donidonikim/SIGMAformer/README.md

 ## Proposed SIGMAformer framework

+#### The proposed framework replaces the conventional attention mechanism with the DSTC module, which enhances spatiotemporal weather forecasting by leveraging GMM-based pattern extraction to compute and aggregate weighted temporal and spatial correlations.

 ![SIGMAformer Framework](images/framework.png)

-#### (a) Global distribution of weather observation stations used in the spatiotemporal weather forecasting. (b) Transformer-based forecasting framework, where the conventional attention mechanism is replaced by the proposed DSTC module. (c) The DSTC module includes two key components: temporal correlation modeling and spatial correlation modeling.
-These components compute weighted spatiotemporal correlations that are aggregated for the final output. (d) Detailed process of spatiotemporal correlation calculation using a GMM-based pattern extraction technique.
-This includes sampling, noise injection, updating the GMM, and interpolating cluster results to align with the original temporal resolution.

 ## Usage